devhellomello/BookFinderApp/README.md

 This is a simple yet effective Book Finder application written in C# using the .NET Maui framework.

 ### BACKGROUND
-This project is the result of a course I took from Jehan Mouldan to introduce beginners to Object-Oriented Programming, C#, and the .NET Maui framework.
+This project is the result of a course I took from Jehan Moulden to introduce beginners to Object-Oriented Programming, C#, and the .NET Maui framework.
 Jehan's course was well-paced and easy to move through.
 It ended with guiding the learner through created a Movie Finder App utilizing a movie database API.
 As a book lover I chose to switch it up a bit and create a Book Finder application using the Google Books API.
 I definitely struggled with some parts of developing this application but I did understand the system architecture and eventually the .NET Maui structure.